 Wrought iron and/or steel scrap 1/4 inch and over in thickness.
 Individual pieces not over 60 x 24 inches (charging box size) prepared in a manner to insure compact charging.

-201 No. 1 heavy melting steel 3 feet x 18 inches.
 Wrought iron and/or steel scrap 1/4 inch and over in thickness.
 Individual pieces not over 36 x 18 inches (charging box size) prepared in a manner to insure compact charging.